valhalla/valhalla/docs/docs/api/turn-by-turn/api-reference.md

 | `filters` | A way to filter for one or more ~~`stops`~~ (TODO: need to re-enable), `routes`, or `operators`.
 Filters must contain a list of so-called Onestop IDs, which is (supposed to be) a unique identifier for GTFS data, and an `action`.
 The OneStop ID is simply the feeds's directory name and the object's GTFS ID separated by an underscore, i.e. a route with `route_id: AUR` in `routes.txt` from the feed `NYC` would have the OneStop ID `NYC_AUR`, similar with operators/agencies. <ul><li>`ids`: any number of Onestop IDs</li><li>`action`: either `exclude` to exclude all of the `ids` listed in the filter or `include` to include only the `ids` listed in the filter</li></ul>

-###### Filter transit data

-When using `filters`, you need to include a [Onestop ID](https://transit.land/documentation/onestop-id-scheme/) to identify the stop, routes, or operators to include or exclude in your query.
-Depending on how you are interacting with transit data from Transitland, there are different ways of obtaining the Onestop ID.

-- Turn-by-Turn API: Query a transit route query and parse the returned JSON maneuver  for `transit_info` to find `operator_onestop_id` and the route `onestop_id`.
-A `transit_stop` contains the `onestop_id` for the stop.
-- [Mobility Explorer](https://github.com/transitland/mobility-explorer): Click a single route, stop, or operator on the map, or use the drop-down menu to find the Onestop ID for routes and operators.
-The Onestop ID, among other details, is listed in the sidebar.
-- [Transitland](https://transit.land/): Use the Transitland Datastore API to query directly for stops, routes, and operators using a number of options.
-For example, you can filter for only [subway routes](http://transit.land/api/v1/routes?vehicle_type=metro) or [bus routes](http://transit.land/api/v1/routes?vehicle_type=bus).
-See the [Transitland Datastore API documentation](https://transit.land/documentation/datastore/api-endpoints.html) for details.

 ##### Sample JSON payloads for multimodal requests with transit

 A multimodal request at the current date and time: